nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 }
 ```

-Above is a trivial example of how Workers work, but it should be a great start to our topic where we will explore a specialized worker - Service Worker.
-To summarize, a Worker is a JavaScript file we reference in our application code.
+Above is a trivial example of how Web Workers work, but it should be a great start to our topic where we will explore a specialized worker - Service Worker.
+To summarize, a Web Worker is a JavaScript file that runs in a different thread, but still can communicate with our application code.
 We can communicate with it back and forth, and it can be a great helper when we want to delegate work away from the main thread of our application.

 Now that we got over the basics let's see what Service Workers are.